 Credit quality indicators: Craft3's credit risk management is monitored with a loan risk rating system.
 The originating loan officer assigns borrowers an initial risk rating, which is based on a thorough analysis of each borrower's financial capacity to repay in conjunction with economic trends.
 Approvals are made based upon the amount of inherent credit risk specific to the transaction and are reviewed for appropriateness by loan officers and credit management personnel.
-Loans are monitored by loan officers and credit management personnel condition, which would impact the ability of the borrower to perform under the contract.
+Loans are monitored by loan officers and credit management personnel for deterioration in a borrower's financial condition, which would impact the ability of the borrower to perform under the contract.
 Risk ratings are adjusted periodically during term loan reviews (at least annually) or upon identification of specific events affecting borrower ability to repay.